 - Extract citations, brand mentions, competitor mentions, and per-mention sentiment per sample.
 Store row-level data so you can aggregate later.

-- Track citation rate, average position, share of voice, brand mention rate, brand sentiment, and new-source emergence as your headline metrics.
+- Track citation rate, citation-order distribution, share of voice, brand mention rate, claim accuracy, and new-source emergence.

 - Monitor the engine APIs themselves; they change weekly and silently.